Note: If the software cannot detect your Buffalo drive, click on the “Can’t Find the Drive?” option to detect your Buffalo hard drive manually.

 - Check if the power adapter LED is lit.
 If not, try a different power outlet.

-- For drives powered by USB, ensure that the USB port provides sufficient power.
+- For drives powered by USB, ensure the USB port provides sufficient power.
 Try connecting to a different USB port or using a powered USB hub.

-Are the drivers up to date? 🖥️🔧
+3: Are the drivers up to date?
+Try Updating your System’s Drivers

-Sometimes your Buffalo hard disk is not detected because of driver issues.
+Sometimes, your Buffalo hard disk is not detected because of driver issues.
 Outdated or incompatible drivers can lead to malfunctioning external hard drives.
 Follow these instructions to update the drivers for your Buffalo hard drive:

-- Expand the Disk drives or Universal Serial Bus controllers category.
+- Press Windows + X >Device Manager >expand Disk drives or Universal Serial Bus controllers

 - Right-click on your Buffalo external hard drive and select Update driver.